thecodingmachine/graphqlite/website/docs/field-middlewares.md

         $onlyDebug = $annotations->getAnnotationByType(OnlyDebug::class);

         if ($onlyDebug !== null && !DEBUG) {
-            // If the onlyDebug annotation is present, returns null.
+            // If the onlyDebug attribute is present, returns null.
             // Returning null will hide the field. return null;
         }